-We regularly hold surveys about changes or proposals to enable us to gather feedback to inform our decisions.
+We regularly undertake surveys about possible changes or proposals to services in order to gather feedback to inform our decisions.
 Our current open surveys are listed below with the newest surveys at the top of the list (so please scroll down so you don’t miss our older surveys that are still active).

-Results and decisions made as a result of previous surveys can be found in our ‘You Said, We Did‘ page.
+Results and decisions made as a result of previous surveys can be found in our ‘You Said, We Did‘ section of this website.